Eric-Chung-0511/Learning-Record/README.md

 ### Dive In! 🚀
 * Imagine having a toolbox filled with all the right tools to get the job done faster and better.
 Explore the examples provided to see how these helpers can seamlessly fit into your workflow.
 I've included practical demonstrations to help you get started quickly.
 Whether you're a beginner or a seasoned pro, you'll find these tools invaluable.

-* Feel free to explore, experiment, and expand your toolkit with our General Helpers.
+* Feel free to explore, experiment, and expand your toolkit with my General Helpers.
 Contributions and suggestions are always welcome! let's build something amazing together!
 Happy coding! 💻✨

 **[⇧ back to top ⇧](#top)**